tanaka-mambinge/wa_cloud_py/README.md

 ### Send product catalog

 ![Product catalog](assets/images/product-catalog.png)

+Useful when you want to give the user a list of all available products.

 To send a product catalog, use the `send_product_catalog` method.
 You'll need to provide the recipient's phone number, the catalog title, and a list of CatalogItems.
 The CatalogItem contains a list of CatalogItemButtons.